 Often working with trial counsel prior to filing an appeal, George can complement and enhance the efforts of trial counsel in a team approach to obtain the best possible result for the client.

-Whether the party won or lost at trial, it is usually a good idea to consult an attorney experienced and skilled in appellate practice when the case is headed to the court of appeal.
+Whether the party won or lost at trial, it is usually a good idea to consult an attorney experienced and skilled in appellate practice when the case is headed to the court of appeal and beyond.
 And, remember, the deadlines for filing a notice of appeal in federal or state court are short and absolutely critical.

 George is admitted to practice in the United States Supreme Court, the United States Court of Appeals for the Ninth Circuit, the California Supreme Court, and all districts of the California State Court of Appeal.